AnkitMishra2006/WanderLust/README.md

 ## 🙏 Acknowledgments

 - Inspired by Airbnb's user experience and functionality
-- Built as part of web development learning journey
+- Built as part of advanced web development learning journey
 - Thanks to the open-source community for amazing tools and libraries
 - Special thanks to MapTiler for geocoding services
 - Cloudinary for seamless image management
+- MongoDB for robust database solutions
+- Helmet.js team for comprehensive security middleware
+- Express.js community for middleware ecosystem

 ---